AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 ## Solution

-Adobe Commerce 2.4.5-p1 and 2.4.4-p2 which is scheduled for release in October 2022, will contain the new DHL schema version 10.0.
-So merchants who upgrade to 2.4.5-p1 and 2.4.4-p2 will not have to do anything since they will have the new DHL schema integrated with their new Adobe Commerce versions.
-We encourage merchants to upgrade to 2.4.5-p1 and 2.4.4-p2 before the deprecation of DHL schema 6.2. in the end of December 2022.
+Adobe Commerce 2.4.5-p1 and 2.4.4-p2, released in October 2022, contain the new DHL schema version 10.0.
+So merchants who upgrade to 2.4.5-p1 and 2.4.4-p2 do not have to do anything to continue offering the DHL shippments.
+We encourage all merchants to upgrade to 2.4.5-p1 and 2.4.4-p2 before the deprecation of DHL schema 6.2. in the end of December 2022.

 For merchants who do not wish to upgrade to 2.4.5-p1 and 2.4.4-p2 will need to apply a fix patch if they want to continue offering DHL shipping.